isomerpages/govtech-stp/_health-control-measures/02a-pre-departure-test.md

 Approval for pre-departure tests may be granted only for travellers from Singapore who are travelling to a destination country that has a <u>mandatory</u> requirement for travellers to produce a negative COVID-19 PCR test result prior to <u>entry</u> into the country.

 You may apply for a pre-departure test using the corresponding application form based on your reason for travel:
-- Travel related to attending essential business-related work, or taking up employment overseas – use <a href="https://go.gov.sg/mti-pdt" target="_blank">this form</a>.
+- Travel related to attending essential business-related work, or taking up employment overseas – at <https://go.gov.sg/mti-pdt>.
-- Ship crew sign-on for foreign-going ships – use <a href="https://go.gov.sg/mpa-pdt" target="_blank">this form</a>.
+- Ship crew sign-on for foreign-going ships – at <https://go.gov.sg/mpa-pdt>.
-- For repatriation of Chinese or Indian nationals with live or cancelled work permits and S-Passes returning to China or the Tamil Nadu or West Bengal States of India – use <a href="https://www.go.gov.sg/mom-pdt" target="_blank">this form</a>.
+- For repatriation of Chinese or Indian nationals with live or cancelled work permits and S-Passes returning to China or the Tamil Nadu or West Bengal States of India – at <https://www.go.gov.sg/mom-pdt>.
-- For travel related to long-term education, compassionate reasons, or otherwise – use <a href="https://go.gov.sg/moh-pdt" target="_blank">this form</a>.
+- For travel related to long-term education, compassionate reasons, or otherwise – at <https://go.gov.sg/moh-pdt>.

 ### **Responses on Application**